mori-b/aioconnectors/README.md

 aioconnectors is an easy to set up broker that works on Unix like systems.
 Requirements are : Python >= 3.6, and openssl installed.
 It provides optional authentication and encryption, transfer of messages and files, persistence in case of connection loss.
 It is a point to point broker built on the client/server model, but both peers can push messages.
+It can also be easily configured as a publish/subscribe broker.
 Based on asyncio, message sending and receiving are asynchronous, either independent or with the option to wait asynchronously for a response.
 A connector can be configured with a short json file.
 An embedded command line tool enables to easily run a connector and manage it with shell commands.
 A simple programmatic Python API is also exposed, with functionalities like starting/stopping a connector, sending a message, or receiving messages, and other management capabilities.
 To support other languages for the API, the file standalone\_api.py only should be translated.

-## BASIC EXAMPLE
+## BASIC EXAMPLE - POINT TO POINT

 You can run a connector with a single shell command